 The opposite of this post is true also.
 In the past, we’ve posted photos of our new car that we bought with debt, and everyone was cheering us on, yet, we were as broke as a joke – and they had no clue.

 We could go to the dealership right now and finance a brand new $60,000 vehicle with no problem, and look like some rock stars – we’d get a hundred “likes” for it, too.
 But that “high” of getting all those likes and the new car smell only lasts for a moment.
 For the next 5-6 years we’d have to live with a car payment, and we said NO to car payments a long time ago.

 I shop at thrift stores, and I’ve learned how to say “No” to a lot of things.
 I’ve learned that personal finance is about 20% head knowledge, but 80% behavior.

 If it’s not in our budget, we don’t buy it.
 We didn’t always live like this, though.
 It takes us a while to save up for an inexpensive vacation once per year, or any excessive purchase for that matter.
 This is because at the same time, we are saving for things we deem much more important, while also being able to give to others and save for our future.

-So, for someone to think that we have all this money laying around to spend on all these extra things – mythical.
+So, for someone to think that we have all this money laying around to spend on all these extra things and big purchases like cars – mythical.
 But, I do understand that it’s human nature to think that way.